 While environment-related expenses are sometimes lumped in with the rest of a company’s overhead, tracking the cost of meeting regulations, producing or utilizing certain products, and following established procedures can result in significant savings for a company's bottom line.
 This is because environmental accounting paints a clear picture of a business’s ecological sustainability practices from every angle so that company executives can make better and more informed business decisions that will ultimately save money and reduce negative environmental impact.

 Areas of Specialty

 While specific environmental accounting positions may vary greatly, they generally fall into one of the three following categories:

 This type of environmental accounting may be performed by a financial analyst and typically deals with external business reporting, including reporting to the Environmental Protection Agency (EPA) on sustainability practices and environmental cost for a project.
 This may be called 'sustainability reprting'.
-Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publically held corporations using Generally Accepted Accounting Principles (GAAP).
+Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publicly held corporations using Generally Accepted Accounting Principles (GAAP).
 The collected information can then be utilized by investors, lenders, governing bodies, and other interested parties.
 These reports require knowledge of specialized accounting and reporting practices and will provide valuable insight into the company’s environmental liabilities on specific environmental issues and future raw material expenses.
 These specialists most often work in the office of larger corporations.

 Managerial or management accounting dealing with environmental cost is the process of using approved accounting procedures to collect, analyze, and internally report environmentally relevant company information.
 The collection process may include acquiring data on environmental regulation costs, production levels, and inventory costs to assist with the following: